Deinara/pi-setup/README.md

 So far, it will:
 * Update/upgrade the Pi
 * Install a webserver with Apache, PHP, MySQL and FTP
+* Install fail2ban
+* install screen
 * Install a custom MOTD (Message of the Day, the text that shows whenever you log in via SSH)

+It comes with an easily configurable json file, to add your own features (and don't hesitate to add them on github, too!)

 ## Installation
 * Make sure the filesystem is expanded to it's maximum size (using raspi-config)